Maxattax97/flotilla/README.md

 If you see an endlessly spinning circle on the webpage, clear your browser cache for the page.

+Optionally enable hardware accelerated transcoding under **Dashboard > Playback > Transcoding**, VAAPI-enabled devices should already be mounted into the Jellyfin container.

 ### Postgres & PGAdmin